jhermann/rudiments/docs/usage.rst

         # …

-Finally, the biggest addition, is a default configuration parsing machinery in the :class:`rudiments.reamed.click.Configuration` class.
+Finally, the biggest addition is a default configuration parsing machinery in the :class:`rudiments.reamed.click.Configuration` class.
 It should be instantiated in your root command, passing in the (optional) name of a specific configuration file, or a path of such files.